Presented by Writing NSW and Text Publishing

 Submissions must be either a work of fiction (including short-story collections) or narrative non-fiction for adult, kids (middle grade) or young adults.
 Please note that poetry, plays, picture books and practical non-fiction are ineligible.

-APPLICATIONS ARE NOW OPEN.
-To see the submission requirements and submit an application click here.
-Applications close Monday 25 November 2024.
+APPLICATIONS ARE NOW CLOSED.
+To review the submission requirements click here.

 About the Judge